 "Produce can become contaminated from the growth phase where it may be exposed to contamination from the soil, animals or humans to when it's purchased and stored," says Susan Piergeorge, MS, RDN, a registered dietitian nutritionist for Rainbow Light and Natural Vitality CALM who cites Glenda Lewis, an expert on foodborne illness with the U.S Food and Drug Administration.
 "Produce may harbor microorganisms (such as bacteria or fungus), as well as trace amounts of chemicals."

 Foodborne illnesses aside, the pesticides used to keep bugs and insects away from our food while it grows can also be damaging in their own right.
-"Today, organic farming has advanced, and the usage of chemicals such as pesticides to get a better yield has increased," says Caroline Bricout, who works with, the ultrasonic vegetable cleaner, Sonic Soak.
-"However, pesticides and other chemicals used in organic farming have taken a toll on produce quality and eventually, people's health."
+"Today, farming has advanced, and the usage of chemicals such as pesticides to get a better yield has increased," says Caroline Bricout, who works with, the ultrasonic vegetable cleaner, Sonic Soak.
+"However, pesticides and other chemicals used in farming have taken a toll on produce quality and eventually, people's health."

 Bricout points out that pesticides may be linked to cancer.
 In fact, a 2011 summary of various studies in the Official Publication of the College of Family Physicians of Canada found that most studies on non-Hodgkin lymphoma and leukemia showed positive associations with pesticide exposure.
 The literature also showed positive associations between pesticide exposure and solid tumors.